Charles IX of Sweden: Early life

+Rebel duke

 In 1568, he was the real leader of the rebellion against Eric XIV.
 However, he took no part in the designs of his brother John III against the unhappy king after his deposition.
 Charles's relations with John were always more or less strained.
 He was at least suspected of being implicated in the Mornay Plot to depose John III in 1574, and was one of the alternative regents suggested by the conspirators of the 1576 Plot.
 He had no sympathy with John's High-Church tendencies on the one hand, and he sturdily resisted all the king's endeavours to restrict his authority as Duke of Södermanland on the other.
 The nobility and the majority of the Riksdag of the Estates supported John.
 However, in his endeavours to unify the realm, and Charles had consequently (1587) to resign his pretensions to autonomy within his duchy.
 But, steadfast Lutheran as he was, on the religious question he was immovable.
 The matter came to a crisis on the death of John III in 1592.
 The heir to the throne was John's eldest son, Sigismund III Vasa, already king of Poland and a devoted Catholic.
 The fear that Sigismund might re-catholicize the land alarmed the Protestant majority in Sweden—particularly the commoners and lower nobility, and Charles came forward as their champion, and also as the defender of the Vasa dynasty against foreign interference.

 It was due entirely to him that Sigismund as king-elect was forced to confirm the resolutions at the Uppsala Synod in 1593, thereby recognizing the fact that Sweden was essentially a Lutheran Protestant state.
 Under the agreement, Charles and the Swedish Privy Council shared power and ruled in Sigismund's place since he resided in Poland.
 In the ensuing years 1593–1595, Charles's task was extraordinarily difficult.
 He had steadily to oppose Sigismund's reactionary tendencies and directives; he had also to curb the nobility which sought to increase their power at the expense of the absent king, which he did with cruel rigor.